Horikita2023/EMSC-4033-project/project/ProjectReport.md

 There are still many questions in this program, especially clear in the last example of Japan, like the area is just a square, which is suitable for large and regular countries such as Australia or Canada, but this is not suitable for some small or complex countries.

 ### Future Improvements

 As I said in limitations, the next step is to put shapefile into the program to give a better boundries for each country or each state.
 It is also important to give user a way to tap in the countries they want but not modify it from code.
+It's also important to find a way that users can put the shapefile or build in shapefile before using in order to select the countries but not use coordinates to difinate a square, and make this program into a dashboard to give user choice but not ask them to input something.